-5 Further along the Upper High Street the Swan Hotel dates from the 15th C. Its Georgian façade conceals the timber frame jettied construction which is well worth a look inside, where there is also a 16th C painted ceiling.
+5 Further along the Upper High Street the Swan Hotel dates from the 15th C. Its Georgian façade conceals the timber frame jettied construction and a 16 C painted ceiling.
 To the rear, Swan Walk is laid out within an original burgage plot.
-Each property or burgage of the new town included a long and narrow plot of land that was generally large enough to support one family.
+Each property or burgage of the new town included a long and narrow plot of land that was Generally large enough to support one family.